 Don’t let doubts stop you from exploring the possibilities for job flexibility and time off for travel in your life.

 As an ER social worker, I was looking to reduce my hours to balance my need for less stress plus continued income (to combine with Social Security).
 There was some resistance, but your job sharing proposal template helped me present my case well, and I was successful.
 I now enjoy a half-time schedule of two weeks on, two weeks off, shared with another social worker.
 Thanks for an excellent product.
-Male, mid-60s, California, who preferred anonymity
+Morgan, mid-60s, California, who preferred anonymity

 Bottom-Line for Boomers: Flexible Work Options Work